bcgov/nr-epd-aq-statements/frontend/warnings/2025-06-12_wildfire_smoke_issue.md

 authors:
 - Gail Roth
-customMessage: Wildfire smoke will also be visible in the Bulkley Valley (and most prevalent west of Babine Lake) but is expected to clear this afternoon.
+customMessage: Wildfire smoke will also be visible in the Bulkley Valley (and most prevalent east of Babine Lake) but is expected to clear this afternoon.
 date: 2025-06-12
 ice: Issue